Repello-AI/Agent-Wiz/README.md

 ![](./assets/example_vis.png)

 ## About Agent Wiz
-Python CLI for **extracting agentic workflows** from popular AI frameworks and performing **automated security analysis** using threat modeling methodologies.
+Agent Wiz is a python CLI for **extracting agentic workflows** from popular AI frameworks and performing **automated security analysis** using threat modeling methodologies.
 Designed for **developers, researchers, and security teams**, Agent Wiz enables the introspection of LLM-based orchestration logic to **visualize flows**, **map tool/agent interactions**, and **generate security reports** via structured threat modeling frameworks.

 ## ❓ Why Should You Use It?